Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Mediated response curves

 where $\hat{\mu}_m(d,x)=\hat{E}^*\{\phi(d)\otimes \phi(x)\}$ and $E^*$ is the adjoint of $E$.
 The closed forms are

-To arrive at the main result, match the empty arguments $(\cdot)$ of the kernel ridge regressions. \end{proof} We derive this algorithm in Supplement~\ref{sec:alg_deriv}.
+To arrive at the main result, match the empty arguments $(\cdot)$ of the kernel ridge regressions. \end{proof} We derive this algorithm in Section~13 of \cite{rahul2024supplement}.
 We give theoretical values for $(\lambda,\lambda_1)$ that optimally balance bias and variance in Theorem~\ref{theorem:consistency_mediation} below.
-Supplement~\ref{sec:tuning} gives practical tuning procedures with closed form solutions to empirically balance bias and variance, one of which is asymptotically optimal.
+Section~16 gives practical tuning procedures with closed form solutions to empirically balance bias and variance, one of which is asymptotically optimal.
 We formally define the operator space $\mathcal{L}_2(\mathcal{H}_{\mathcal{M}},\mathcal{H}_{\mathcal{D}}\otimes \mathcal{H}_{\mathcal{X}})$ below.